University of Missouri: Presidents and chancellors

+Since 2020, the current chancellor of the Columbia campus is Mun Choi who has been simultaneously serving as President of the University of Missouri System.

 Academics

 MU is a member of the Association of American Universities and classified among "R1: Doctoral Universities – Very high research activity".
 The oldest global university ranking project, the Academic Ranking of World Universities (Shanghai Ranking), places MU at 60-78 nationally and 201-300 globally as of 2024.
 The ranking largely takes into account research output and faculty prestige.
 In 2024 the university's research and development expenditures were $462 million as submitted to the National Science Foundation.
 MU is also one of two land-grant universities in the state, along with Lincoln University.